kaidez/kaidez.github.io/_posts/2018-10-31-developer-focus.md

 What bummed me out about this article was how I'm a part of this community that rashly rejects stuff.
 Also, he made some <a href="https://www.youtube.com/watch?v=19g4n0ZxiYM&feature=youtu.be&t=2836">comments about "people that don't know how to program"</a> and I wondered if it was part of that community as well.
 <h2>What Kevin's article was really about</h2>
 First, I don't know the context of Kevin Luecke's comments regarding developers knowing how to program.
-So I'm not going to take them <em>out</em> of context and spend time worrying about them and be bummed out.
+So I'm not going to take them <em>out</em> of context and let them bum me out.

 I'm a self-taught, web developer: I learned web stuff at a time when those that knew even a <em>little</em> about building websites were incredibly employable.
-That length of time has given me experience that makes me <em>still</em> incredibly employable.
+Doing web stuff for that long has given me experience that <em>keeps</em> me incredibly employable.

-Since I'm not a classically-trained computer science developer, I'll always have to deal any feelings of insignificance that appear.
-OK...I'll deal with them.
+Since I'm not a classically-trained computer science developer, I'll have to deal any feelings of insignificance that come up because of that.
+OK...I can deal with that.

 Second, worrying about my feelings blinded me from realizing the main point of the article.
 That <strong>when web developers evaluate if some software solves their problems, they consistently reject it for the wrong reasons</strong>.